How Much Compensation Can I Claim For An Injury Against The Military Or Armed Forces?

 The advantage of a civil claim:

-- You can make a claim against any form of injury sustained in the workplace (this includes the military service).
+- You can make military injury claims against any form of injury sustained in the workplace (while serving)

 - You may be able to claim damages other than those outlined by the AFCS.